python/cpython/Doc/library/urllib2.rst

 .. method:: BaseHandler.protocol_request(req)
    :noindex:

+   ("protocol" is to be replaced by the protocol name.)

-   This method is *not* defined in :class:`BaseHandler`, but subclasses should define it if they want to pre-process requests of the given protocol.
+   This method is *not* defined in :class:`BaseHandler`, but subclasses should define it if they want to pre-process requests of the given *protocol*.

    This method, if defined, will be called by the parent :class:`OpenerDirector`.
    *req* will be a :class:`Request` object.
 The return value should be a